thiezn/awsaccountmgr/README.md

       - CostCenter: 123456789
 ```

-To create new accounts or to move accounts to a different OU you only have to update the relevant account config file in the /config folder and re-run the script.
+To create new accounts or move accounts to a different OU you only have to update the relevant account configuration file and re-run the script.

 The OU name is the name of the direct parent of the account.
 If you want to move an account to the root you can provide the AWS organization id (eg "r-abc1").
 If you are dealing with nested organizational units you can seperate them with a / (see examples above).